 How can you unlock this tax break’s full potential?

 By writing off the assets in the same year they’re purchased, the money you’re investing in your business equipment comes directly off your taxable income, which decreases your tax payable.
-By purchasing business assets up to $150,000, you are decreasing your taxable income by that same amount.
+By purchasing business assets, you are decreasing your taxable income by that same amount.

 The challenge for many businesses is the cash flow delay between purchasing the assets and receiving the benefit of a lower amount of tax payable.
 You’ll need to fork out for the initial expense, which will impact cash flow if you don’t have the extra funds available.
 This is where a short-term business loan can help unlock this tax break’s full potential.
 A short-term business loan can help ensure you don’t miss out on this opportunity before the end of financial year.
 And an unsecured loan is quick, easy and will leave you more time to purchase assets and claim them before the EOFY.